Prison can be a lonely place, especially if offenders are far from family members and don’t receive visitors.

 Pen Pals in the community support and encourage offenders, and they learn important lessons about offender and prisons to be better advocates in their communities.

 Writers are matched with offenders who are either of same gender, or with whom there is a 15 to 20 year age difference.
 Additionally, offenders are typically incarcerated in a different province than the writer.
-Correspondence is handled through a P.O.
-Box to ensure the privacy of the return address details of our Volunteers.
+Correspondence is handled through a PFC National Head Office for the security of our Volunteers.
 Letters are generally exchanged once a month, but can be more frequent if both participants agree.

 The program is offered to all Canadian institutions from coast to coast that wish to participate.
 Often, there are more offenders waiting for Pen Pals than we have writers.